RBRNFRVR/book-inventory-manager/README.md

 4. To run the app, type "npm run dev"
 5. Open up your web browser and navigate to your local host which is shown in the terminal.

+###Demo
+You can try out the demo here https://book-search-app-sable.vercel.app/

 ### Usage